-At reception, speak to a member of staff who will contact the Cytology team, who will come and speak to you about your sample and ensure everything is correct before you leave.
-Please make sure that the sample is handed to a member of the Cytology Team and not left on the reception.
+At reception, speak to a member of staff who will contact the Non-Gynae Cytology/Andrology team, who will come and speak to you about your sample and ensure everything is correct before you leave.
+Please make sure that the sample is handed directly to a member of the Non-Gynae Cytology/Andrology Team and not left at the reception or with a receptionist.